-CodeGrade has integrated state of the art plagiarism software to find possible plagiarism cases in CodeGrade assignments.
+CodeGrade has integrated code plagiarism software to find possible plagiarism cases in CodeGrade assignments.
 This guide will walk you through setting up a plagiarism run.

 Starting a plagiarism run on an assignment

 Go to the Assignment Management page for the assignment you want to do plagiarism detection on by clicking on the Settings button.

 On the Assignment Management page, navigate to the Plagiarism tab.
 This is where plagiarism checks can be run and where previous plagiarism checks can be reviewed.

 Set up the options to apply to your assignment:

 Language: Language of the code in the assignment.

 Suffixes to include: Comma separated list of suffixes of files to include in the check.
 Leave empty to use the default suffixes for the selected language.